-These courses often cover topics in-depth for two to 20 weeks and may encourage additional reading or preparation.
-Registration may be required as seating is limited.
-These non-credit courses are typically taught by university faculty, independent scholars, and OLLI-UO members.
+Courses cover topics in-depth from four to twelve weeks and may encourage additional reading or preparation.
+Registration is usually required as seating is limited.
+These non-credit courses are typically taught by university faculty, independent scholars, or OLLI-UO members.
 Courses often incorporate instructional materials such as articles, books, and educational DVDs.

 These groups are designed to be an informal exchange of ideas in a considerate atmosphere.
 Study groups topics are well-defined and explored in-depth.
-Examples of study group topics include language, philosophy, and poetry.
-Discussion groups are less structured, allowing for free-flowing conversation.
+Examples of study group topics include language, philosophy, science, and poetry.
+Discussion groups are less structured than lectures or courses, allowing for free-flowing conversation.
 Examples of discussion group topics include current events, films, and books.

 Tours and field trips offer opportunities to explore cultural and community resources, both locally and regionally.
 Registration is always required to participate, and additional fees may be applied to cover the costs of transportation or admission.
 Unless otherwise noted, program events are only open to active OLLI-UO members.

 Join us for periodic social events that supplement our academic studies.
-OLLI-UO members enjoy monthly luncheons or meetups, picnics, and holiday parties, among other non-educational events throughout the year.
+OLLI-UO members enjoy monthly luncheons or meetups, picnics, annual meetings, and holiday parties.

 These groups are an opportunity for members to meet outside of the classroom with those who share a common interest.
 They are led by volunteers.
 Some examples of shared interest groups are photography, dining, and film-going.